SahilKr24/aria2aws/README.md

 Now, we have set up all the required values for aria2, you can use your download server.

->AWS provides 15GB of outgoing data i.e. from server to google drive in a calender month so keep the limit in mind failing which if might result in *additional charges*.
+>AWS provides 15GB of outgoing data i.e. from server to google drive in a calendar month so keep the limit in mind failing which if might result in *additional charges*.

 ## Demo
 Please visit [http://3.1.95.63/aria2](http://3.1.95.63/aria2)